 An offering of food items made to deities or spirits.
 Such an oblation may be elaborate and use multiple kinds of food articles, or it may simply be a ritual cake.

-- Cast offering
+- cast offering

 - གཏོར་མ།